 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Child Support – Contempt Proceedings for Non-Payment of Support
+Child Support – Contempt proceedings

 The child support agency can pursue a contempt action if all of the following are true.
-The noncustodial parent:
+The non-custodial parent:

 The child support agency will not pursue contempt action if any of the following are true:

 Minnesota Statutes can be found on the Minnesota Office of the Revisor Web site.

 Report/Rate this page

 |© 2014 Minnesota Department of Human Services Online||Updated: 9/10/14 2:39 PM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||